zwAstroChem/MLMDirPAH/README.md

 The code is available at: https://github.com/zwAstroChem/MLMDirPAH

 Citation:
 If you use this code to generate data, please cite the article and acknowledge the code in your publications.
-For inquiries, you can contact Prof. Zhao Wang at zw@gxu.edu.cn.
+For inquiries, you can contact Prof. Zhao Wang at zw[at]gxu.edu.cn.

 ---------------------------